Emissions on the Road: Environmental Impact of Automobiles and the Benefits of Going Green

 Alternative fuel premium discounts

-Some insurance providers offer significant discounts to drivers using alternative energy sources, such as biodiesel, natural gas, hydrogen, ethanol or electricity.
+Some insurers offer discounts to drivers using alternative energy sources like biodiesel, natural gas, hydrogen, ethanol or electricity.

 Green vehicle replacement